mesfint/sippet-manager/README.md

 4. User Authentication(Admin/registered user)

-         -Only logged In members can uplaod Snippets -Admins can filterout irrelevant snippets and ban users -Admin can hide some snippets
+        -   Only logged In members can uplaod Snippets

+        -   Admins can filterout irrelevant snippets and ban users

+        -   Admin can hide some snippets

 ## Technologies Used